frohleon/subdata/README.md

 *update_mapping_specific*
   - input: mapping_change ({dataset_name: {key_original: value_new}}), mapping_name (str, default 'modified')
-  - updates the specified mapping (either newly created if mapping_name non-existent or updating if mapping_name already created earlier) per dataset according to the provided dictionary. referring to the original mapping, users may map the key_original found in the original dataset_name to new targets (value_new). e.g., {'fanton_2021': {'POC': 'blacks'}} would map instances in dataset 'fanton_2021' that have the key_original 'POC' to value_new 'blacks' (originally, these are mapped to 'race_unspecified'). stores the resulting mapping with name 'mapping_name'. requires existing key_original (keys in original datasets) and value_new (targets) - refer to original mapping to identify valid values.
+  - updates the specified mapping (either new ly created if mapping_name non-existent or updating if mapping_name already created earlier) per dataset according to the provided dictionary. referring to the original mapping, users may map the key_original found in the original dataset_name to new targets (value_new). e.g., {'fanton_2021': {'POC': 'blacks'}} would map instances in dataset 'fanton_2021' that have the key_original 'POC' to value_new 'blacks' (originally, these are mapped to 'race_unspecified'). stores the resulting mapping with name 'mapping_name'. requires existing key_original (keys in original datasets) and value_new (targets) - refer to original mapping to identify valid values.
   - output: mapping_dict (df)

 *update_mapping_all*